 55 miles, approximately 1 hours 20 minutes

 Depart Wytheville, continuing along Route 11.
-If you’re into gardening or simply want a relaxing stop during your road trip, detour down Route 21 to Beagle Ridge Gardens & Herb Farm.
+If you’re into gardening or simply want a relaxing stop during your road trip, detour down Route 21 to Beagle Ridge Gardens and Herb Farm.
 A lavender, herb, and flower farm, this outdoor oasis also has a garden shop where you can purchase plants and gardening equipment to recreate the beauty found at the farm when you return home.

 Back along Route 11, Hungry Mother State Park is just north of Marion and is a great option for outdoor activities between Wytheville and Abingdon.
 The park contains a 108-acre lake nestled in the Blue Ridge Mountains and is surrounded by picturesque woodlands.
 Spend some time unwinding on the lake’s sandy beach area or rent boats from the park to set out on the water.
 The park also contains a public fishing pier, cabins and yurt rentals, campgrounds, an on-site restaurant, gift shop, and a visitor center.
 Hiking and biking trails wind throughout Hungry Mother State Park, providing even more outdoor activities for visitors.

-Get a bird’s eye view of the mountains around Hungry Mother State Park with a zipline tour at Hungry Mother Adventures.
+Get a bird’s eye view of the mountains around Hungry Mother State Park with a zipline tour at Hungry Mother Outdoor Adventures.
 Featuring the longest, highest, and fastest zipline in Virginia, their state-of-the-art zipline system runs for nearly a mile above the rolling landscape.

 Follow Route 11 to Abingdon and, for a bicycling adventure, rent bikes from the Virginia Creeper Trail Bike Shop.
 In addition to bike rentals, the shop will shuttle you and your bikes further down the Virginia Creeper Trail, a 34-mile trail that runs between Abingdon and Whitetop Station, with additional access points scattered throughout the trail at Alvarado Station, Damascus, and Creek Junction.
 The Creeper Trail is mostly a downhill ride, allowing you to coast and take in the scenery, maybe even catching some wildlife during your cycling trip.